Monday, 7 October 2019

 Gallipoli

 We were still an hour away from Specchia where we were to stay for the next five days so we spent the afternoon absorbing the atmosphere of Lecce.
-At a late lunch, we met a vocal American lady and her husband.
+We had a late lunch and met a vocal American lady and her husband.
 She had worked for the federal government and was very disparaging about her president.
 They were on a long holiday to escape the daily embarrassment of his tweets and irredeemable lack of statesmanship.
 She hoped that impeachment hearings would have started when they returned home to North Carolina, which had voted for Trump in 2016.
 She was a Europhile and couldn't believe why the UK wanted to sacrifice membership of the EU for a trade deal with the USA.
 "We sure as hell will take advantage of your predicament" was her take on this.

 We had a day trip to Gallipoli later in the week.
-It was quiet at the end of the season and we were able to park close to the bridge that links the original walled city to the modern town.
+It was quiet at the end of the season and we parked close to the bridge that links the original walled city to the modern town.
 We walked around the perimeter of the city along the high protective sea walls and I had octopus for lunch, which was a mistake.
 We visited the cathedral and bought an ice cream cone that was the largest ever, it was a slow day for sales.
 Returning past the new harbour built for pleasure craft, we were reminded that this had been the largest port in Italy for olive exports.

-The modern town seemed prosperous compared to other small towns in the region but lacked the atmosphere of the original city so we began the journey back to base.There is a good 6-mile of sandy beaches to the south of the town but we drove on to Torre Mozza where we were tempted to to spend for a couple of hours on the beach as the sun sank over the Ionian sea and I managed a leisurely swim swim before returning to our Pajare.
+The modern town seemed prosperous compared to other small towns in the region but lacked the atmosphere of the original city so we began the journey back to base.
+There is a good 6-mile of sandy beaches to the south of the town but we drove on to Torre Mozza where we were tempted to spend a couple of hours on the beach as the sun sank over the Ionian sea.
+I managed a leisurely swim before returning to our Pajare.

 LecceTriumphal Arch